 Automated Testing

-The build goes through several automated tests (including unit, integration, and regression) to immediately detect errors that could break or slow down the software.
+The build goes through several automated tests (unit, integration, regression, and others).
+These tests are used to immediately detect errors that could break or slow down the software.

 Continuous Integration (CI)